Placement Offered This course has a Professional Practice option.

-- GCE A-level ABB, including grade A in Mathematics or Further Mathematics.
+- GCE A-level AAB, including A in Mathematics or Further Mathematics.

-- Information Systems, Computing and Mathematics with an Integrated Foundation Year with Professional Development For Brunel Foundation of Information Systems, Computing and Mathematics progression requirements, see the .
+- Information Systems, Computing and Mathematics with an Integrated Foundation Year and Professional Development For Brunel Foundation of Information Systems, Computing and Mathematics progression requirements, see the course page.

 Entry criteria are subject to review and change each academic year.

 For non-EU qualification equivalencies, please check the relevant country entry criteria.

 International and EU Entry Requirements